syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.EditMode"/>

-Gets or sets a value that indicates whether to define the mode of editing See editMode
+Gets or sets a value that indicates whether to define the mode of editing See <a href="global.html#enum:editmode">editMode</a>

 #### Default Value:
 {:.param}